2021 Northwest Made Holiday Market

 Shop from 100+ local women, BIPOC and LGBTQ+-owned businesses starting November 26th 2021

-Calling all holiday shoppers – join us from November 26 – December 31, 2021 for the 8th annual Northwest Made Holiday Market.
-This year’s online market will center over 100 local women, BIPOC, LGBTQ+ entrepreneurs.
-Shop everything from experiences, art, drinks and more while keeping money in the hands of our local Pacific Northwest community.
+Thank you to our shoppers who joined us for our final online market from November 26 – December 31, 2021.
+The online market centered over 100 local women, BIPOC, LGBTQ+ entrepreneurs.
+The Northwest Made Holiday market proudly offered everything from experiences, art, drinks and more while keeping money in the hands of our local Pacific Northwest community.

 Buy from women-owned shops